Questions and answers

 Costs and financing

 • The overall costs for the renovation of the Stettler Building, Hodlerstrasse 6 and the new replacement building amount to around CHF 147 million.
-This includes expected construction inflation of around CHF 27 million until the complex is opened in 2033.
+This includes expected construction inflation until the complex is opened in 2033.

 Reserves of around 10 million are included.
 The cost accuracy of +/- 25% corresponds to the current project planning status and will, as usual, amount to +/- 10% as the project plans become more firmly established.